 Functional Magnetic Resonance Imaging

-Functional Magnetic Resonance Imaging (fMRI) is a variation of conventional Magnetic Resonance Imaging (MRI) and is a non-invasive method to measure brain function.
-This imaging modality has a high spatial resolution and reproducibility, giving a robust signal.
-It has been used to study systems involving sensory-motor functions, visuospatial orientation, attention and memory.
+Functional Magnetic Resonance Imaging (fMRI) is a variation of conventional Magnetic Resonance Imaging (MRI) and a noninvasive method to measure brain function.
+This imaging modality has high spatial resolution and reproducibility, giving a robust signal.
+It has been used to study systems involving sensory-motor functions, visuospatial orientation, attention, and memory.

-Also, fMRI is a tool to research addiction behaviour and functional brain mapping by applying the venous blood oxygenation level-dependent (BOLD) contrast method.
-The significance of the BOLD signal is an indirect measure of neuronal activity which is a consequence of the changes in the volume of regional cerebral blood flow and oxygenation levels.
+Also, fMRI is a tool for researching addiction behaviour and functional brain mapping by applying the venous blood oxygenation level-dependent (BOLD) contrast method.
+The significance of the BOLD signal is an indirect measure of neuronal activity, which is a consequence of the changes in the volume of regional cerebral blood flow and oxygenation levels.

 Therefore, the principle behind fMRI measurement is an increase in local neuronal activity, which stimulates higher energy consumption and increased blood flow.
 Brain function is the transfer of information between neurons and is shown on a statistical map to reflect the regional activity of functional magnetic resonance imaging.